 Speed

 Mopeds are faster than e-bikes.
-With a 50cc motor, most mopeds can reach a top speed of around 30 mph (48 kph).
+Most mopeds have a top speed of around 30 mph (48 kph).

 Most electric bikes have their top speed electronically limited.
 Class 1 and class 2 e-bikes have a top speed of 20 mph (32 kph).
-After you reach 20 mph, the motor slowly tapers off until it stops providing assistance.
-Once your speed drops below 20 mph, the motor will re-engage.
-You can continue pedaling when the motor disengages.
-In some countries, the maximum speed limit for e-bikes is 15.5 mph (25 kph).
+In some countries, e-bikes have a max speed of 15.5 mph (25 kph).
 This is the case in much of Europe.
+You can ride faster but only under your own power.
+The motor stops providing power when you reach the top speed.

-The higher speed of mopeds allows you to better keep up with traffic.
-In a city, you rarely need to go faster than 30 mph.
+The higher speed of mopeds allows you to keep up with traffic more easily.
+This allows you to ride in the road.
 If you’re riding on a fast street, you can move over to allow people to pass.

 Electric bikes usually aren’t fast enough to keep up with traffic.
 While riding an e-bike, you will be passed regularly.
-For this reason, you need to stay in the bike lane or on the shoulder while riding.
+You need to stay in the bike lane or on the shoulder while riding.

 Winner: Mopeds are usually faster than e-bikes.